 Yes, you read that right.
 Over the last few years, I’ve watched best practice in PPC slowly shift from optimizing for clicks to optimizing for cost-per-lead (CPL).
 While I certainly think that this is a step in the right direction, cost-per lead is an indicator—rather than a measure—of PPC success.

 Here’s the problem: vanity metrics like CPL don’t guarantee profitability.
-I’ve seen countless AdWords campaigns with high quality scores, excellent click-through-rates and fantastic CPL that don’t produce profitable revenue.
+I’ve seen countless Google Ads campaigns with high quality scores, excellent click-through-rates and fantastic CPL that don’t produce profitable revenue.

 Don’t get me wrong, these metrics can be great indicators of campaign health; but, if the campaign doesn’t turn a profit, it’s not worth running.